Roobarb: In popular culture

 The Noah and Nelly in...
 SkylArk episode "During a Picnic" features a pirate ship called The Nutty Dog, the figurehead of which looks exactly like Roobarb.

 The Streets' song "Turn the Page" mentions "Roobarb and Custard verses".

-A sampling of Roobarb episodes and theme song made up the basis for the 1991 single of the same name by the UK rave group Shaft.
+A sampling of Roobarb episodes and theme song made up the basis for the 1991 single "Roobarb & Custard" by the UK rave group Shaft, which reached #7 on the UK Singles Chart in January 1992.

 The end bit of the theme tune could be heard at the end of each of 3 adverts for Ambrosia flavored custard.

 Roobarb and Custard were featured in the music video for "The Official BBC Children in Need Medley" by Peter Kay, which contained many other popular cartoon characters.
 They appeared via a televised monitor as they were in 2-D animation, as opposed to the stop-motion style of the video and characters.

 Roobarb and Custard became the stars of a series of children's books based on the TV series by Mogzilla Publishing in 2009.

 The Roobarb theme tune appears in the Channel 4 comedy "Spaced" (Season one, Episode 4: "Battles") in a flashback as Tim is chased by a pack of dogs, and also as Daisy chases the pack itself.

 Roobarb and Custard were used as mascots for the People's Dispensary for Sick Animals charity in the UK from 2011 to 2015.
 They were voiced by Ian Swann.